 The Most Famous Artist—representing his company the Mural Agency and commissioned by M-Rad—covered the residences in eye-catching bright pink paint, pegged to National Rosé Day.

 Nomadica seized on the installation to draw attention to the artist’s work on the limited-edition cans of wine, hosting an unveiling event on June 10 with a wine tasting and a raffle.
-PMK-BNC distributed an invitation that read: “Come for a selfie, stay for the wine.”
+An invitation was distributed that read: “Come for a selfie, stay for the wine.”
 It drew postings from celebrities such as Sophia Bush, as well as other Instagram influencers.

 Organizers behind the conceptual art project, however, did not notify neighbors, which triggered significant controversy.
 Neighbors complained about the bright color, the increased traffic, and the fact that the houses’ yards were still overgrown.